-These 23 best gifts for wine lovers are exactly what you need if you’re searching for more than just a bottle to gift the wine aficionado in your life.
-This gift guide offers options for everyone, with items ranging from $10-$130 to suit any budget.
+This collection of gift ideas for wine lovers is exactly what you need if you’re searching for gifts that go beyond just a bottle of wine.
+This gift guide offers unique wine gifts for everyone, with items ranging from $10-$130 to suit any budget.
+You’ll even find a checklist for creating the perfect wine gift basket.

 Jump to: